Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 [🔗 GitHub Repo Link] (https://github.com/Vassh007/MSSE640_Assignment1_UnitTesting)

 ## Recommendation
+For recommendations, one suggestion is to include optional enhancements for students who complete the assignment quickly, thereby enriching their learning experience.
+One enhancement could involve extending the triangle classifier to determine the type of triangle based on its angles.
+In addition to the basic three types of triangles, students could learn to identify other classifications, such as acute, obtuse, and right triangles.
+Another interesting challenge would be to integrate a simple graphical user interface (GUI) that allows for the visualization of triangles and dynamically displays classification results.
+These enhancements would encourage deeper engagement and practice, especially if students also write corresponding unit tests to verify these new functionalities.

+Moreover, the assignment could emphasize the importance of rigorous testing techniques, as highlighted in *The Art of Software Testing*.
+Specifically, providing guidance on boundary value analysis and equivalence class partitioning would be beneficial.
+Myers states, "…you use a combination of most, if not all, of them to design a rigorous test of a program since each method has distinct strengths and weaknesses.
+One method may find errors that another method overlooks, for example.
+Nobody ever promised that software testing would be easy" (*The Art of Software Testing*, Myers, Chapter 2).
+Encouraging students to explore edge cases, such as very large side lengths (e.g., Integer.MAX_VALUE) or non-integer inputs, would further deepen their understanding of robust testing strategies, even if handling such scenarios is optional or beyond the scope of the initial assignment.

 ## REFERENCES
 Myers, G. J., Sandler, C., & Badgett, T. (2012). *The Art of Software Testing (3rd ed.)*.
 Wiley.